DLR Equations for the Superstable Bose Gas at any Temperature and Activity: Introduction and Results

 \section{Introduction and Results}

-Since the celebrated lesson of Ginibre in Les Houches \cite{Gin70}, it has been formally established that, under broad hypotheses, a canonical ensemble of $N$ indistinguishable bosons in a bounded domain $\window[]\subset\RR^d$ at thermal equilibrium at inverse temperature $\beta>0$ interacting through a potential $\MyFunction{\InteractionFree*}{\window[]^N}{\RR\cup\{+\infty\}}{}{}$ can be modeled as a point process.
+Since the celebrated lesson of Ginibre in Les Houches \cite{Gin70}, it has been formally established that, under broad hypotheses, a canonical ensemble of $N$ indistinguishable bosons in a bounded domain $\Lambda\subset\RR^d$ at thermal equilibrium at inverse temperature $\beta>0$ interacting through a potential $\MyFunction{\InteractionFree*}{\Lambda^N}{\RR\cup\{+\infty\}}{}{}$ can be modeled as a point process.
 More precisely, if we denote as $\SS_N$ the $N$'th permutation group and $\WW_{x,y}^{\beta}$ the normalized Wiener measure over Brownian bridges $\MyFunction{\sect}{\interff{0;\beta}}{\RR^d}{}{}$ going from $x$ to $y$ then the square modulus of the bosons' wave function at $(x_1\dots x_N)\in(\RR^d)^N$ is proportional to

-This is the Feynman-Kac formula in the case of Dirichlet boundary condition.
-By extension, the process sampling the interacting Brownian bridges $\sect_1\dots\sect_N$ realizing the permutation $\PermutationSymbol$ is called the Feynman-Kac (FK) representation of the Bose gas.
+This probability density is called the Feynman-Kac (FK) representation of the Bose gas, as it is obtained through the Feynman-Kac formula for bosonic solutions of the Schrödinger equation in the case of Dirichlet boundary condition.
+From the mathematical point of view, this model can be interpreted as a random spatial permutation, in which the presence or absence of macroscopic cycles is related to physical phenomena as explained below.

-For technical reasons, like some other authors in the literature (\autocite{AFY21}, \autocite{Vog23}, \emph{etc}), we prefer studying the grand canonical ensemble, where the number of points in the point process is random, and the average density is controlled by a parameter $\mu\in\RR$ (the chemical potential).
+For physical reasons, as in \autocite{AFY21,Vog23}, \emph{etc}, we study the grand canonical ensemble, where the number of points in the point process is random, with average density controlled by the parameter $\mu\in\RR,$ known as the chemical potential: high densities are attained through high chemical potentials.